markozajc/JUNO/README.md

 ```

 ### UnoGame
 UnoGame is the class that controls the game's flow and logic.
-You most likely don't need to extend this class directly as UnoControlledGame (which makes use of UnoGameFlowRule rules) gives you most if not all flow control.
+You most likely don't need to extend this class directly as UnoControlledGame (which makes use of UnoGameFlowRule for flow control) gives you most if not all flow control.

 #### Extending ControlledUnoGame
-ControlledUnoGame is fairly easy to extend - the only method that you have to extend is `UnoGame#onEvent(String, String...)`, which transmits messages from the rules.
+ControlledUnoGame is fairly easy to extend - the only method that you have to extend is `UnoGame#onEvent(String, String...)`, which is used to send messages from the rules to the UnoGame.
+You just have to catch the messages that come in and log them somewhere.

 ### UnoRule
 A UnoRule defines rules in the game.
 Rules also control the flow of the game itself in a UnoControlledGame.
-JUNO comes preloaded with the official set of UNO rules as well as the Progressive UNO and SevenO house rules, which can be optionally applied to a UnoOfficialRules with `.getPack(UnoHouseRule...)` or `.getPack(Collection<UnoHouseRule>)`.
+JUNO comes preloaded with the official set of UNO rules as well as the Progressive UNO and SevenO house rules, which can be optionally activated in UnoOfficialRules with `.getPack(UnoHouseRule...)` or `.getPack(Collection<UnoHouseRule>)`.
 UnoRule comes in two variants - the UnoCardPlacementRule and the UnoGameFlowRule.
 You do not need to extend the rules unless you want to add custom behavior that is not supported by the official UNO rules/home rules

 #### UnoCardPlacementRule
 A UnoCardPlacement rule defines what cards can be placed on top of what cards.
 It works in all UnoGame implementations that use `UnoRuleUtils.combinedPlacementAnalysis(UnoCard, Collection<UnoCard>, UnoRulePack, UnoHand)`.
 Implementing it is pretty simple - the only thing you need to override is `#canBePlaced(UnoCard, UnoCard, UnoHand)`.
 This method returns a PlacementClearance enum, which decides whether the second UnoCard (card) can be placed on top of the first one (target).
 PlacementClearance has 3 values - ALLOWED, NEUTRAL and PROHIBITED (look at their respective javadocs for more information about them).